What You Need to Know About Medical Bankruptcies

-From negotiating lower payments to using crowdfunding, this article offers seven tips on how to avoid medical bankruptcy and how to manage medical debt if you already have it.
+From negotiating lower payments to using crowdfunding, this article offers seven tips on how to avoid medical debt bankruptcy and how to manage medical debt if you already have it.

-Medical bankruptcy statistics to know
+Medical debt statistics to know

 1. Don’t ignore the bills

 Do medical bills affect your credit score?
 Just like regular bills, your credit score can plummet if you toss medical bills in a drawer and put off paying them.
-It’s important to notify hospitals, health providers and insurers right away if you think a payment will be late or if you want to request a payment plan.
+It’s important to notify hospitals, health providers, and insurers right away if you think a payment will be late, or if you want to request a payment plan.

 2. Double check your medical bills